User Preference Learning Based Edge Caching for Fog Radio Access Network: System Model

+Then, the corresponding edge caching optimization problem\footnote{{Note here that the focus of this paper is content popularity prediction and user preference learning, which is one of the most important parts of edge caching or F-RAN.
+To highlight this issue, we simplify the content placement and adopt the partition-based content placement method and use the cache hit rate as the optimization objective, which help us concentrate on the investigation of content popularity prediction and user preference learning.
+If more sophisticated content placement methods and other optimization objectives are considered, the corresponding optimization problem will have more F-RAN-specific parameters or communication-related parameters.
+Actually, the investigation results concerning content popularity prediction in this paper can be readily extended to deal with non-simplified scenarios such as \cite{Jiang-icnc18, Jiang-vtc18fall, Jiang-globecom18} by using the predicted content popularity rather than the assumed Zipf distribution.}} can be expressed as follows \cite{Jiang-conf}

 Our objective in this paper is to find the optimal edge caching policy by maximizing the overall cache hit rate over the finite time horizon $T$ with the limited total cache size $M\varphi$.
+For convenience, a summary of major notations is presented in Table \ref{table1}.